thestalkers/policies/sites/com-github-docs-ja-site-policy-privacy-policies-github-codespaces-privacy-statement.md

 [](/ja)[GitHub Docs](/ja)

 We publish frequent updates to our documentation, and translation of this page may still be in progress.
 For the most current information, please visit the [English documentation](/en).
+If there's a problem with translations on this page, please [let us know](https://github.com/contact?form[subject]=translation%20issue%20on%20docs.github.com&form[comments]=).

 GitHub Codespaces Privacy Statement
 ==========